ArnyminerZ/ha-pylon-integration/CONTRIBUTING.md

 # Contributing to Pylontech Serial Integration

 Thank you for your interest in contributing!
-This guide primarily focuses on adding support for new USB-to-Serial adapters for auto-discovery.
+This guide covers adding support for new USB devices and translating the integration into other languages.

 ## Adding Support for New USB Devices